It’s a common response from anyone who reads my resume –

 “Tell me about the beer brewing internship.”

-I like beer, and when I was in graduate school, I really wanted to become the corporate archivist for Anheuser-Busch (I’m from St. Louis, it’s in my blood).
-A very smart archivist once told me the way to get your dream job is to build a resume that makes you a shoe-in for when that magical opportunity comes up.
+I like beer, and when I was in graduate school, I really wanted to become the Digital Asset Manager for a beer brewing company with a storied history.
+A very smart person once told me the way to get your dream job is to build a resume that makes you a shoe-in for when that magical opportunity comes up.

 I followed her advice and created an internship with the University of Michigan’s Special Collections.
 I’d been doing cataloging enhancement on their culinary archive, so I knew they had plenty of primary resources about the history of beer brewing.
 I created a digital exhibit and wrote a LibGuide about Michigan’s scholarly resources on beer brewing.